danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 As my work of organizing sound has led me further and further down the path of algorithmic composition I have grown more and more interested in the role of contexts and connotations that certain sounds bring about in an audience.
-I never really had any deeper context for LinnDrum claps or Gabber kicks of my own apart from the obvious fact that they are strictly out of bounds for anyone looking to make serious music.
+I never really had any deeper context for LinnDrum claps or four operator FM of my own apart from the obvious fact that they are strictly out of bounds for anyone looking to make serious music.
 While that forbidden quality still holds some titillation I am now much more interested in my own coming into resonance.
 The sounds I felt most strongly connected to coming up through New Music where